 Need to Know

 Over 2 million visitors annually come to enjoy the scenic beauty of Cades Cove and its many historic structures.
-Popular activities here include hiking, biking, touring the 11-mile Cades Cove loop road and observing wildlife.
+Popular activities here include hiking, biking, touring the 11-mile Cades Cove Loop Road and observing wildlife.
 Whether blanketed in bright wildflowers in the spring or vivid colors in the fall, the scenery at Cades Cove never disappoints.
-Cades Cove is a broad, verdant valley surrounded by mountains and is one of the most popular destinations in the Great Smokies.
+Cades Cove is a broad, verdant valley surrounded by mountains and is one of the most popular destinations within Great Smoky Mountains National Park.
 It offers some of the best opportunities for wildlife viewing in the park.
 Large numbers of white-tailed deer are frequently seen, and sightings of black bear, coyote, groundhog, turkey, raccoon, skunk, and other animals are also possible.
-For hundreds of years Cherokee Indians hunted in Cades Cove but archeologists have found no evidence of major settlements.
+For hundreds of years Cherokee Indians hunted in Cades Cove, but archeologists have found no evidence of major settlements.
 The first Europeans settled in the cove sometime between 1818 and 1821.
 By 1830 the population of the area had already swelled to 271.

-The park-wide camping limit is 14 nights, per visit not exceed 60 days in a year.
+Your stay is limited to 14 consecutive days at a time.
+Longer stays require that you move to a different campground.
 These limits apply to all park campgrounds.
 Quiet hours are from 10:00 PM-6:00 AM.
 Generator quiet hours are from 8:00 PM-8:00 AM.

 There are no hookups or showers at the campground.
 There is an emergency phone available at the Cades Cove Campground Kiosk.

 Campsites are $25 per night for individual campsites.
 Reservations for campsites at Cades Cove Campground can be made 6 months prior to your arrival date online at www.recreation.gov or by calling 877-444-6777.
 Owners of an Interagency Senior/Golden Age or Interagency Access/Access Pass receive a 50% discount on individual campsites.
+The owner of the pass must occupy the site for which the discount is given.
+You must present your Pass and ID upon check-in.
+Photocopies or picture of the pass are not accepted.
+If you cannot present the pass you will be required to pay the full camping fee.
 There is no discount on group sites.
 There is no discount on camping fees for an Interagency Annual Pass ($80 pass).

 Groceries, Camping Supplies, Food, and Firewood